hoene/libmysofa/README.md

 ## Disclaimer

 The SOFA files are from https://www.sofaconventions.org/, Piotr Majdak <piotr@majdak.com>.
 The K-D tree algorithm is by John Tsiombikas <nuclear@member.fsf.org>.
 The resampler is by Jean-Marc Valin.
-The remaining source code is by Christian Hoene <christian.hoene@symonics.com>, Symonics GmbH, and available under Apache 2.0 license.
+The remaining source code is by Christian Hoene <christian.hoene@symonics.com>, Symonics GmbH, and available under BSD-3-Clause license.
 This work has been funded by German Federal Ministry of Education and Research, funding code 01IS14027A.